Sign up for our Email Newsletter!

-Waxes are lubricants applied into a base to reduce friction between base and snow.
-Three types of friction require specific lubrication.
+Waxes are lubricants applied into a ski base to reduce friction between the base and snow.
+There are three types of friction that require specific lubrication.

 Dry Friction